 Around the midpoint of your project, we'll check in with you for a progress update before sending the second half of your grant.
 Finally, we'll do a follow-up phone call or email upon the completion of your project to hear how it went, and we'll ask you to submit a short summary that can be posted online.

 We'll have a call with you and our advisors where we want to know:

 - What lessons have you learned so far?

 - How can we help with what is coming next?

 Q: What happens if my project doesn't progress sufficiently in the first half?

 We expect this to happen sometimes because we fund risky, early stage projects.
 If all projects succeeded, then we wouldn't be taking on sufficient risk.
 If this happens with your project, then the second half won't be funded.
-Still we'd encourage you to think about failure as a critical part of learning and exploration.
-For example, we'll be happy to look at future proposals from previous grantees who didn't succeed in their first attempt.
+Still, we'd encourage you to think about failure as a critical part of learning and exploration.
+Furthermore, we'll be happy to look at future proposals from previous grantees who didn't succeed in their first attempt.
 We know you'll have learned from the experience.